antmicro/rowhammer-tester/docs/source/general.md

 ## Architecture

-The setup consists of FPGA gateware and application side software.
+The setup consists of FPGA digital design and application side software.
 The following diagram illustrates the general system architecture.

 ```{image} ./images/architecture.png